 The Min Time Between Measurements field is assigned by the sensing initiator in the Sensing Measurement Request frame which indicate the minimum time between two consecutive non-TB sensing measurement instances, in units of 100 µs.

-The format of the TB Specific subelement is as shown in Figure 9-1002az (TB Specific subelement format).
+The format of the TB Sensing Specific subelement is as shown in Figure 9-1002az (TB Specific subelement format).